-If the attorney’s fees are approved, the workers’ comp lawyer is paid directly out of your award or by your employer’s insurance company.
-This means no out of pocket charge to you, and your lawyer is not paid until your claim succeeds.
+If the workers' comp attorney’s fees are approved, the lawyer is paid directly out of your award or by your employer’s insurance company.
+This means no out of pocket charge to you, and your workers' comp lawyer is not paid until your claim succeeds.

-Separate from the lawyer’s fees, though, there could be some incidental costs associated with your case.
-Some legal costs that may be associated with your case include:
+Separate from the workers' comp lawyer’s fees, though, there could be some incidental costs associated with your workers' comp claim.

 Your fee agreement with the workers’ compensation lawyer will address who is responsible for paying legal costs.

 There are a few factors that impact whether it makes sense to hire a workers' comp attorney.
 For instance, do you have a straightforward case involving minor injuries and no objections from your employer?
 Great, many people handle their own workers' comp cases under these circumstances.